Jay1194/Jay1194/README.md

 # Full Stack Developer

-I'm passionate about crafting seamless web experiences with expertise in both front-end and back-end technologies.
+Passionate about crafting seamless web experiences, I specialize in transforming ideas into user-centric digital solutions.
+With expertise in React, Node.js, and a keen eye for responsive design, I bring creativity and efficiency to every project.
 Let's collaborate and create something amazing together! 🚀

 ## Skills & Tools